DAN 189 TOPIC COURSE

 DAN 220 BALLET TECHNIQUE I

-Intensive introduction to basic principles of classical ballet.
-Students develop an understanding of classical dance through the instruction of basic ballet technique, a codified terminology, and the influential aesthetic and historical foundations.
-Students attend live dance performance.
+A basic appreciation of the origins of classical ballet.
+Students will develop an understanding of classical dance through instruction of ballet technique: the influential aesthetic elements that define basic ballet, a codified physicality and terminology, and the cultural and historical influences.
+Attendance at live performances augments course content and is a course requirement.
 Offered every semester.

 DAN 224 DANCE APPRECIATION